Learning Communities and Lounges for Graduate Students

 CTLgrads Learning Communities

-CTLgrads Learning Communities are interdisciplinary conversations for graduate students on teaching and learning topics, designed and co-facilitated by CTL Senior Lead Teaching Fellows.
-By participating in these multi-session discussions of the teaching literature with other graduate student instructors, participants develop new frameworks to innovate their teaching.
+CTLgrads Learning Communities are peer-led, multi-session, interdisciplinary conversations for graduate students about particularly timely topics in teaching and learning.
+By participating in these discussions of the teaching literature with other graduate student instructors, participants develop new frameworks to innovate their teaching.
+Learning Communities are designed and co-facilitated by CTL Senior Lead Teaching Fellows.

 The CTL is here for graduate students.